 My (long) writing journey

 I'm sure my love of writing grew out of my passion for reading.
 All through my childhood I read everything I could, from comics to the classics.
 The library was my second home, and when I wasn't reading other people's stories I settled for the next best thing, which was making up my own.
 But even in my most daring imaginings the possibility of becoming a published writer never occurred to me.
 Writers were remote, god-like creatures, not ordinary people like me.

 The turning point came when I read a very boring bedtime story to my toddler son.
 We both agreed I could do better, but there was a big obstacle.
 I was confident I could create some exciting, new stories, but I had no idea how to get the tales in my head onto a printed page.
 I resolved to find out.

-After reading The Writers' & Artists' Yearbook from cover to cover, and completing a postal course on writing for children (no internet in those days), I plucked up enough courage to show some of my work to a publisher.
+After reading The Writers' & Artists' Yearbook from cover to cover, and completing a postal course on writing for children (no internet in those days), I somehow plucked up enough courage to show some of my work to a publisher.
 I'll never forget the thrill of receiving a letter from D.C.
 Thomson accepting one of my stories for their Twinkle annual.